Try one of these motion sickness remedies and get back in the game!

 Great for those who have jobs at sea and don't want to take medication because they're expected to be alert and ready for duty when they're called upon.

-Acupressure bands hold pressure on a specific point on the wrist.
 The band allows the ball to be constantly pushed against that point which gives relief to the wearer for as long as it remains in position.

 It can take a bit to find that holy grail balance between feeling good and being alert and everyone responds differently to Over-The-Counter medications.